Extractive Explanations for Interpretable Text Ranking: Introduction

 \section{Introduction}

-Document ranking is a central task in web search and information retrieval, where the objective is to rank documents relevant to a user-specified keyword query.
-Recent advances in retrieval models have been dominated by over-parameterized contextual model that are based on tuning pre-trained contextual models like BERT~\cite{dai_sigir_2019,macavaney2019contextualized:bertir:mpi,lin_emnlp_2019}, indicating that better language understanding~\cite{vanaken_baq_cikm_2019} leads to better document understanding.
-However, such over-parameterized models are inherently non-interpretable as they automatically extract latent and complex query document features from large training sets.
-This leads to opaque decision-making that limits understanding in case of failures or undesirable results.
+Information prioritization is an essential and important problem to reduce information overload in a large multitude of Web based tasks like \textit{question-answering}~\cite{roy2021question}, \textit{fact verification}~\cite{thorne18Fever} and \textit{conversational search}~\cite{anand2020conversational}.
+Prioritizing information relies on retrieving a small set of highly relevant knowledge units from a large source of world knowledge contained in unstructured text collections with web and textual knowledge bases like Wikipedia that contain documents and articles.
+The most common way to address information prioritization is to cast it as a ranking problem, i.e.\ inducing a ranking over all documents in the collection and inspect only the top-ranked document(s) to satisfy the information need.
+This is called the \emph{document ranking problem} and is a central task in web search and information retrieval.
+The objective of the document ranking task is to rank documents relevant to a user-specified query.
+Consequently, tasks that require access to world knowledge rely on effective document ranking techniques for superior performance.
+This makes document ranking one of the primitive operations for a large number of knowledge-intensive tasks.
+Recent advances in document ranking have been dominated by over-parameterized contextual models based on tuning pre-trained contextual models like BERT~\cite{dai2019deeper,macavaney2019cedr,yilmaz2019cross, leonhardt2022efficient}, indicating that better language understanding~\cite{vanaken2019how} leads to better document understanding.
+However, such models are inherently non-interpretable, as they automatically extract latent and complex query-document features from large training sets, leading to opaque decision-making that limits understanding in case of failures or undesirable results.
+In this paper we focus on proposing interpretable models for document ranking that have a wide utility in numerous ranking tasks ranging from web search and question answering over fact checking to argument and entity retrieval.

-Although interpretability of machine learning models has been a popular topic in the past years, there is a limited number of approaches for ad-hoc document retrieval.
-Existing approaches focus on post-hoc interpretability of document rankers~\cite{singh2018posthoc,Singhexs:2019}.
-However, a fundamental limitation of such post-hoc approaches is that explanations might not necessarily be accurate reflections of the model decisions~\cite{rudin2019stop}.
-Second, and more worrisome, is the problem of the evaluation of interpretability techniques due to the difficulty in gathering ground truth for evaluating an explanation due to human bias~\cite{lage2019evaluation}.
+Although interpretability of machine learning models has been popular, there are few approaches for document ranking, mostly focusing on post-hoc interpretability of rankers~\cite{singh2018posthoc,singh2019exs}.
+However, post-hoc approaches are limited in the sense that their explanations might not accurately reflect the true rationale underlying the model decisions~\cite{rudin2019stop}.
+Further, the collection of ground-truth data for evaluating explanations is often hindered by human bias~\cite{lage2019evaluation}, making the evaluation of interpretability techniques difficult.
+Due to this, post-hoc methods are unreliable and one cannot be sure about the correctness of the explanations.